kisielk/vscode-faust/README.md

 - **faustlsp**: The Faust Language Server Protocol implementation (optional, for LSP features)
 - **Faust compiler**: For full functionality, install the Faust compiler (optional, for traditional compilation)
 - **faustwasm**: WebAssembly version of the Faust compiler (included with the extension)
+- **Internet connection**: Required for loading faust-ui components in the webview (loaded from CDN)

 ## Configuration